MrAsterisco/RxFireAuth/README.md

 To get started with RxFireAuth, you can download the example project or dive right into the [documentation](https://mrasterisco.github.io/RxFireAuth/).

 ### Example Project
-This library includes a sample project that shows how to implement all the functions of the library.
+This library includes a sample project that shows how to implement all the functions of the library on both iOS and macOS.

 To see it in action, follow these steps:

 - Download this repository.
-- Navigate to your [Firebase Console](https://console.firebase.google.com/) and create a new project using `io.mrasterisco.github.RxFireAuth-Example` as bundle identifier *(or change the bundle identifier to match the one of a project you already have)*.
+- Navigate to your [Firebase Console](https://console.firebase.google.com/) and create a new project (it's free!).
+- Add two iOS apps with the following bundle identifiers: `io.mrasterisco.github.RxFireAuth-Example` and `io.mrasterisco.github.RxFireAuth-Example-macOS`.
+If you are not interested in both platforms, you can also just one of the two.
-- Download the `GoogleService-Info.plist` and place it in the `Example/RxFireAuth` folder.
+- Download the `GoogleService-Info.plist` per each platform and place the first one under  `Example/RxFireAuth` and the second one under `Example\RxFireAuth macOS`.
-- In the Firebase Console, navigate to Authentication and enable the "Email/Password", "Anonymous", "Apple" and "Google".
+- In the Firebase Console, navigate to the Authentication tab and enable "Email/Password", "Anonymous", "Apple" and "Google".
 - Run `pod install` inside the `Example` folder.
 - Open the `RxFireAuth.xcworkspace`, select a valid Signing Identity, build and run.

+***Note**: The Firebase Console does not support macOS apps, so you'll have to add the macOS version as an iOS app.
+Please also note that the Firebase SDK for macOS is not officially part of the Firebase product, but it is community supported.
+You can find further info [here](https://github.com/firebase/firebase-ios-sdk/blob/master/README.md).*
 *To test Sign in with Apple, you need a valid signing identity.
 If you don't have one now, you can turn off Sign in with Apple under the "Signing & Capabilities" tab of the Xcode project.*

 ### References